kebui/Brandweerrooster/README.md

 Once you have this information you can edit the script and enter in the variables.
 - First set a working directory.
 This is where the script and other files will be stored.
 In my case I use "C:\Script".
 You can change this if you like.
-- Enter your username (usually email address) you use to login to Brandweerrooster.
+- Fill in the username variable ($username) in the script.
+This is usually your email address
-- Fill in your membership ID
+- Fill in your membership ID ($MembershipID)
 - When you run the script for the first time it will ask for your Brandweerrooster password.
 It will store your password encrypted for future use.

 # How to run the script